-On April 21, 2020 Riverside report results from the spring 2020 program of rock-chip sampling and target mapping at the Project.
+On April 21, 2020, Riverside report results from the spring 2020 program of rock-chip sampling and target mapping at the Project.
 Riverside collected channel samples along the primary targets and developed a better understanding of the structural setting identifying two additional vein systems and finding surface exposures with high-grade gold.
-The new sampling results increase the Company's confidence in the potential for Los Cuarentas project to host a near-surface, high-grade gold vein system.

-In addition to the assay results, the Company also completed permitting for drilling and obtained local access agreements with the surface ranch owners enabling the project to move ahead in a positive way in the coming months.
-The recent sampling program included 31 new rock-chip samples and Riverside geologists took the opportunity to update and create a new geological map.
+The Company also completed permitting for drilling and obtained local access agreements with the surface ranch owners enabling the project to move ahead in a positive way in the coming months.
 The new assay results show continuity along the principal mineralized zones and included five high-grades gold.